 The largest of the dagobas on the site is the Jetavana.
 When it was constructed (by King Mahasena in the 3rd century AD), it reached a height of 120 metres, making it one of the highest buildings in the world at that time, and the tallest dagoba in the world.
 It stands on a large concrete base, whose foundations reach a depth of 12 metres.
 The Jetavana Dagoba was declared a World Heritage Site by UNESCO.
 The Abhayagiri Dagoba is the second largest monument of its kind in Sri Lanka.
 When it was constructed, the monument stood almost 110 metres high with a diameter of 95 metres; its height is now only 75 metres.
 The dagoba was both repaired and enlarged by later kings.
 Around the Abhayagiri Dagoba stood a monastery complex with a community of about 5000 monks.
 Its exterior is adorned with elephant reliefs and to the north of the building stands a stone slab with the imprint of what is believed to be the Buddha’s footprint.
 Inside, the dagoba houses a sacred tooth relic of the Buddha and Buddhist scriptures inscribed in gold.

-This afternoon we make a safari excursion to Wilpattu National Park, situated 30 kilometres west of Anuradhapura, in the dry lowlands of the island’s north-west.
+We depart early this morning for a full day excursion to Wilpattu National Park, situated 30 kilometres west of Anuradhapura, in the dry lowlands of the island’s north-west.
 The park comprises a unique complex of over 50 willus, shallow natural lakes filled with rainwater surrounded by open grassy plains.
 Some 73% of the park is dense forest or scrub; the rest is more open habitat.
 The park’s diverse natural habitats provide for numerous species of animals including 31 mammals.
 The biggest draws in Wilpattu are leopards and sloth bears.
 There are also Asian elephants, spotted deer, barking deer, jackals, sambhur, mouse deer, wild pig, water buffalo and mugger crocodiles.
 It also boasts spectacular birdlife (especially from November-April), including eagles, owls, kites, plus various waders which thrive around the willus.
 Also roaming the grasslands are star tortoises; in the large willus live the pond turtle and the soft-shelled turtle.
-We return to the Ulagalla Resort in the early evening.
-(Overnight Ulagalla Resort, Anuradhapura) BLD
+(Overnight Forest Rock Garden Resort, Anuradhapura) BLD

 - Mihintale: Site of Origin of Buddhism in Sri Lanka (247 BC), including Kantaka Cetiya, Vejja Sala (Hospital) & Kaluidya Pokuna (Pond of Black Water)